 If you stop reaching out to them with desperation and put things into practical terms, then you make a lot better decisions.
 Before you take action, ask yourself what you want to happen and how you would handle someone else who treated you the way your partner does.

 The best way to pull back and discover if your relationship is really what you want is to remember what it is like to have fun without the person who makes your life so complex right now.
-[Read: Partner in crime: 25 reasons why you need this friend]
+[Read: Partner in crime – 31 signs you have this friend in your life]

 If you find yourself making a mountain out of a molehill, worrying too much about where you stand, where you are going, or what is going on, distract yourself by finding something to do to take your mind off of it.